Bumble Bees First Insect to Like Playtime

 What did we learn from this article?

 This article tells us that there is still a lot to learn about insects like bumble bees.
 We will be able to protect them if we understand them better.
-The study's findings should also encourage us to protect life on Earth even more.
+The study's findings should also [[encourage::Convince someone to do something by making them believe that it is the right thing to do.]] us to protect life on Earth even more.

 Do you think more research should be done to better understand animals and insects?
 Please let us know in the comment section.